AFRICENTRIC EDUCATION MAKES TEACHERS' JOBS EASIER

 Almost all teachers know that students are more likely to succeed when they believe their teachers like, understand, and value them as individuals.
 What particularly effective teachers comprehend—and express through their teaching—is that many students need more than that.

-For countless African students of any national background, a genuine, rich relationship with teachers is impossible because of teacher indifference to, ignorance about, or degradation and stereotyping of their cultural and racial backrounds.
+For countless African students of any national background, a genuine, rich relationship with teachers is impossible because of teacher indifference to, ignorance about, or degradation and stereotyping of their cultural and racial backgrounds.

 While possessing knowledge of students' cultures makes knowing how to pronounce their names that much easier, it's also a gateway to using (and properly pronouncing) greetings and important cultural concepts or references points from students' heritages.
 Such cultural knowledge is especially powerful for helping students understand curricular relevance.